codinggita/RailGuru/README.md

 RailGuru uses the latest data from Indian Railways to provide accurate and real-time information to users.

 ## Getting Started
-To get started with RailGuru, simply visit our website or download our mobile app.
+To get started with RailGuru, simply visit our website.
 You can explore all the features and start planning your railway journeys with ease.

 RailGuru is an open-source project developed by a passionate community of railway enthusiasts and developers.
 We welcome contributions and feedback from users like you to continually improve and enhance the platform.